Negative refraction in active and passive media: a discussion of various criteria: Abstract

 \section{Abstract}

 There are three widely-used conditions for characterizing negative refraction in isotropic dielectric-magnetic materials.
 Here we demonstrate that whilst all the different conditions are equivalent for purely passive media, they are distinct if active media are considered.
+Further, these criteria can also be applied to negative refraction in acoustic materials, where we might replace the dielectric permittivity $\epsilon$ with a bulk modulus $\kappa$, and the magnetic permeability $\mu$ with the mass density $\rho$.